Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Introduction

 From an application point of view, our previous work~\cite{donovan2016homogenization} demonstrated the feasibility of applying homogenization theory to predict solute motion in aqueous polymer solutions via comparison with experimental data.
 This work considered the simplest possible geometry of periodically placed spherical obstacles with the diffusion equation.
 To properly model polymer gels, more complex geometries and interactions with the solute are needed.
 We believe that the discrete graph approach provides a simple way to deal with complex obstruction geometries as well as interactions.

 The paper is organized as follows.
 Details of the graph structure and its induced random walk are outlined in Section~\ref{sect:preliminaries}.
 In Section~\ref{sect:rigorous-derivation} we prove that as $\eps \to 0$, $\eps^2 Z(t/\eps^2)$ converges to a deterministic linear motion $\bar{U} t$ and $\eps^{-1} (\eps^2 Z(t/\eps^2) - \bar{U}t)$ converges weakly to a Brownian motion whose diffusivity can be computed in terms of the graph characteristics.
+We also show that certain types of modifications to $Z$ such as interpolation between jump times does not alter the above limiting behavior.
 Our main interest in applications is the situation when $\bar{U}=0$.
 Section~\ref{sect:solvability} provides some sufficient conditions under which $\bar{U}=0$.

 In Section~\ref{sect:formal-derivation} we also provide a formal approach to deriving the Brownian limit and the effective diffusivity via an asymptotic expansion.
 This method mirrors the developments in PDE homogenization theory and leads to the so-called ``unit-cell'' problem.
 In PDE homogenization theory, when the operator is self-adjoint, the unit-cell problem may also be formulated as a variational problem where an energy functional is minimized.
 Section~\ref{sect:variational-formulation} derives an equivalent variational formulation that holds when the jump rates are reversible.
 This result generalizes the existing results in the literature to graphs with nodes that are not necessarily subsets of the integer lattice $\integ^d$.
 We develop a notion of {\em gradient} and {\em divergence} for graph functions and prove a {\em divergence theorem} in order to derive our variational formulation of the unit-cell problem.
 We note that a reader uninterested in connections with the PDE homogenization theory may skip Sections \ref{sect:formal-derivation} and \ref{sect:variational-formulation}.